ClimateCompatibleGrowth/Slope-Exclusion/README.md

 ## Repository structure

 * `scripts`: contains the Python source code
-* `notebooks`: contains the Python code as jupyter-notebooks
+* `notebooks`: contains the Python code as jupyter-notebook
 * `data`: place for raw data
 * `output`: will contain created .tif-files